Edward Neale Wigg: Mining interests

 E. Neale Wigg entered the mining business as a major investor in the Wirrialpa mine in 1887.
 He was elected chairman of directors of the Hale River Ruby Mine in 1888.
 He was a director of BHP from 1890 to 1906, and chairman of directors 1897-1899.
 As BHP chairman, he was responsible for hiring Guillaume Delprat, BHP's General Manager for over 20 years.
 He was also a director of the Lady Evelyn gold mine at Coolgardie, the Ivanhoe mine at Kalgoorlie, the Bon Accord Cape York Peninsula Syndicate, and Mount Lyell Mining & Railway Company.

 Personal

 Wigg married Janet Davidson on 6 September 1871, just 17 days after she arrived on the ship City of Adelaide with her aunt and uncle.
 Their son Frank Morewood Wigg was born July 1872.
 He studied at Prince Alfred College and graduated MB and BCh at the University of Edinburgh in 1900, but died of pneumonia in Edinburgh a year later.
 His parents received the sad news as they were en route to England to see him.
 Apart from a few visits, they never returned to Australia, and around 1910 E. Neale Wigg changed his name to Edward Neale.

-He was a strong Anglican churchman and was elected synodsman for St Matthews Church at Kensington, South Australia every year from 1884 to 1887.
+He was a strong Anglican churchman and was elected synodsman for St Matthew's Church at Kensington, South Australia every year from 1884 to 1887.

 He left the bulk of his wealth to the University of Adelaide for medical research.